NSO-developer/nso-gitbook/development/development/nso-packages.md

 When setting up an application project, there are several things to think about.
 A service package needs a service model, NSO configuration files, and mapping code.
 Similarly, NED packages need YANG files and NED code.
 We can either copy an existing example and modify that, or we can use the tool `ncs-make-package` to create an empty skeleton for a package for us.
 The `ncs-make-package` tool provides a good starting point for a development project.
 Depending on the type of package, we use `ncs-make-package` to set up a working development structure.

 As explained in [NSO Packages](../concepts/packages.md), NSO runs all user Java code and also loads all data models through an NSO package.
-Thus a development project is the same as developing a package.
+Thus, a development project is the same as developing a package.
 Testing and running the package is done by putting the package in the NSO load-path and running NSO.

 There are different kinds of packages; NED packages, service packages, etc. Regardless of package type, the structure of the package as well as the deployment of the package into NSO is the same.
 The script `ncs-make-package` creates the following for us: